The air pollution emergency

 We’re living through an air pollution emergency.
 One that’s already claiming thousands of lives and costing billions of pounds.
 And that news shouldn’t come as a surprise.

-I wrote in a recent blog, The Threat From Particulates – It Gets Worse about an American academic study: “Long-Term Exposure to Fine Particulate Matter, Residential Proximity to Major Roads and Measures of Brain Structure.”
+We wrote in a recent blog, The threat from particulates: It gets worse about an American academic study: “Long-Term Exposure to Fine Particulate Matter, Residential Proximity to Major Roads and Measures of Brain Structure.”

 The report clearly shows the risks that people living over extended periods near busy main roads face from fine dust that causes respiratory diseases, results in brain atrophy (brain shrinkage) and leads to an increased risk of stroke and other disease.

 Another academic paper, ‘Air Pollution and Noncommunicable Diseases’ suggests that air pollution may be damaging ‘every organ in the body.’

 Unfortunately there was nothing ‘academic’ about the consequences of particulate inhalation for nine year old Ella Kissi-Debrah, whose death in 2013 was caused by ‘acute respiratory failure, severe asthma and air pollution exposure’.

 “The whole of Ella’s life was lived in close proximity to highly polluting roads.
 I have no difficulty in concluding that her personal exposure to nitrogen dioxide and PM was very high,” stated the coroner.

 And the really sad thing about Ella and her family’s suffering?

 According to the World Health Organisation, air pollution is the “new tobacco”, killing 7 million people a year and harming billions more.